Željko Bilecki

-Željko Bilecki (born 28 April 1950) is a Canadian retired soccer player.
+Željko Bilecki (April 28, 1950 – April 26, 2023) was a Canadian soccer player who played as a goalkeeper.

 Club career

-Bilecki played at the youth level with Toronto Croatia's junior team in 1969.
+Bilecki played at youth level with Toronto Croatia's junior team in 1969.
 In 1970, he played in the National Soccer League with Toronto Croatia's senior team.
 He was named the league's top goalkeeper twice in 1971, and 1972.
 In 1974, he assisted in securing the NSL Championship against Toronto Homer.
 For the 1975 season he played in the North American Soccer League with Toronto Metros-Croatia.

 He later played for three other NASL sides in the United States: Tampa Bay Rowdies, Los Angeles Aztecs and Tulsa Roughnecks.
 He won a Soccer Bowl with Toronto in 1976 and was a runner-up in 1979 for Tampa Bay.
 He was the back up goalie for Tulsa when they won Soccer Bowl '83.
 Bilecki also won the NASL's indoor title in 1979–80 with Tampa Bay.

 International career

-Bilecki made his debut for Canada on 22 December 1976 in a 3–0 victory against the United States in a World Cup qualification match in Port-au-Prince.
-He won two more caps the next year, the last of these coming in a 2–1 win over Suriname on 12 October 1977 in Mexico City, where he came on at the start of the second half to replace Tony Chursky.
+Bilecki made his debut for Canada on December 22, 1976, in a 3–0 victory against the United States in a World Cup qualification match in Port-au-Prince.
+He won two more caps the next year, the last of these coming in a 2–1 win over Suriname on October 12, 1977, in Mexico City, where he came on at the start of the second half to replace Tony Chursky.

+Death

+Bilecki died on April 26, 2023, four days after the death of his mother.